asand017/rshell/README.md

 rshell is unable to complete piped commands.
 It has difficulty parsing the right side of the pipe and as a result cannont complete the piping process.

-Additional Files:

-rshell comes with a Makefile and documentation of a MIT open source license.